Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 6: Using a STL Mesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this DEM simulation, a cluster of spherical particles falls onto an .stl mesh and into a box.
 This case study highlights the use of meshes containing numerous facets and allows to compute simulation from all geometries coming from CAD or graphic design.

-Available here: ``example/spheres/mesh-stl/mesh_stl_full.msp``
+- Input file: ``example/spheres/mesh-stl/mesh_stl_full.msp``

 .. |ex7start| image:: ../_static/mesh_stl_start.png
    :width: 300pt